TimeWalkOrg/building-mill-valley-ca-vasco/README.md

 ## Building History

-In the 1920's this building was Wheeler Martin's Pioneer Grocery, owned by no other than Wheeler Martin. later, it became Mill Valley's first post office, with Wheeler becoming postmaster.
+In the 1920's this building was Wheeler Martin's Pioneer Grocery, owned by no other than Wheeler Martin.
+Later, it became Mill Valley's first post office, with Wheeler becoming postmaster.

 - Built: Lot sold in 1890, Store opened in 1894
 - Replaced: Unknown